I always dreamed of having an escape room. The kind I escape to, not from. Yet, here I am, desperate to keep the men downstairs from taking me.

 I stay out of their way as much as possible.
 Every so often, someone pokes their head into the attic.
 I know they aren’t here to watch me dance, so I wait until they leave.
 Then I resume practicing my assemblé, pirouette, and grande jeté moves.
 I know they hear me through the floor, but I don’t care anymore.

 Out the window, I watch three men unload a van of equipment.
-A fourth man plots with my family how to get rid of me.
+Downstairs, a fourth man plots with my family how to be rid of me.
 They’ll wait until dark—when I like to dance the most.

 This isn’t the first time one of my families has tried to force me out, but they are always the ones to leave.